 9. Tweedsmuir and The Covenanters.

 The Tweedsmuir area and the Upper Tweed valley in Peeblesshire were also at this time a hot bed of Covenanting activity.
 One Peeblesshire Covenanter is remembered particularly because of his burial place in Tweedsmuir Kirkyard.
 This is John Hunter (1660-1685) who was shot dead at the Devil's Beeftub.
 There is a Stone marking the site known as The Martyr's Stone - more about this on page 3 Tweedsmuir Standing Stones.

-For the inscription on the headstone click Here
+For the inscription on the headstones click Here

 William Forbes, servant to Thomas Weir.

 Thomas Weir, merchant traveller.

 James Ramage in Skirlin.

 George Hunter, in Corehead.